galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 >    >
 >    > ### {% icon comment %} Comment
 >    >
 >    > This tool can also be used to interconvert between several trajectory formats.
-A downside is we are duplicating the data and using up storage space on the Galaxy server.
 >    {: .comment}
 >
 {: .hands_on}